tlsfuzzer/tlsfuzzer/CONTRIBUTING.md

 For very complex classes, or to limit code duplication, classes may have multiple test classes, but all will have that same prefix.

-Unit tests are run after _every_ commit by the CI system in Travis.
+Unit tests are run after _every_ commit by the CI system.
 This is done to simplify eventual [bisection](https://git-scm.com/docs/git-bisect) when looking for root cause of some issue.